rgeyer/rs_guzzle_client/README.markdown

 Below you will find the current controllers (and their commands) that are supported by the library.

+= Dependencies

+This client depends upon the guzzle-aws client for some Ec2 security group functionality.
+The best way to get this library as well as the guzzle and guzzle-aws libraries upon which it depends, is to just check out https://github.com/rgeyer/guzzle_selfserve_clients and all of it's submodules

+  git clone git://github.com/rgeyer/guzzle_selfserve_clients.git --recursive

 <!--
 <table border="1" width="360px">
   <thead>